 Meal Prep Statistics: Cooking & Adherence Outcomes

-These statistics come from USDA dietary surveys, peer-reviewed nutrition-behavior research, and validated food-tracking studies.
 Meal prep is one of the few behavioral-nutrition interventions with consistent positive effects across populations.
+Sources: USDA dietary surveys, peer-reviewed nutrition-behavior research, and validated food-tracking studies.

 On This Page